quicwg/load-balancers/draft-duke-quic-load-balancers.md

 server_id = encrypted_server_id ^ AES-ECB(key, padded-nonce)

-For example, if the nonce length is 10 octets and the server ID length is 2 octets, the connection ID can be as small as 12 octets.
-The load balancer uses the first 10 octets (including the config rotation bits) of the connection ID for the nonce, pads it to 16 octets using the first 6 octets of the token, and uses this to decrypt the server ID in the eleventh and twelfth octet.
+For example, if the nonce length is 10 octets and the server ID length is 2 octets, the connection ID can be as small as 13 octets.
+The load balancer uses the the second through eleventh of the connection ID for the nonce, pads it to 16 octets using the first 6 octets of the token, and uses this to decrypt the server ID in the twelfth and thirteenth octet.

 The output of the decryption is the server ID that the load balancer uses for routing.